-The data we share is an underrepresentation of COVID-19 in Virginia.
+2. Data we share underrepresents the true number of COVID-19 cases in Virginia.

-Public health uses standardized case definitions to count cases.
-These case definitions make it easier to compare data over time, across states, or even between different counties.
-A case definition is different from a diagnosis, and is used for a different purpose.
-A diagnosis is helpful for treatment and medical billing while a case definition is used for public health surveillance.
-For COVID-19, Virginia uses the CDC COVID-19 confirmed and probable case definitions.
-These definitions suggests that we report two case statuses:
+Public health uses standardized case definitions to determine who is a case and who is not for epidemiological surveillance.
+Having a case definition makes it possible to compare data trends over time, across counties, and between Virginia and other states.
+A case definition is different from a diagnosis and is used for a different purpose.
+A diagnosis is helpful for treatment and medical billing while a case definition is used for public health surveillance to monitor the burden of disease.
+For COVID-19, Virginia uses the national CDC COVID-19 case definition for counting cases for surveillance.

-Our data are intended to answer questions about the epidemiology of COVID-19.
+4. Our surveillance data are intended to answer questions about the epidemiology of COVID-19.

-There are a few different sources that provide data on the COVID-19 pandemic, and the numbers may be different for things that sound the same.
-That’s because these different sources have different purposes.
-The Virginia Hospital and Healthcare Association (VHHA), for example, has a great dashboard that includes the number of hospitalizations for people who have tested positive for COVID-19 or who have tests pending.
-These data are intended to help measure the current burden on the healthcare system and to help hospitals prepare for a surge.
-These data do not have the same kind of rigorous case definition that epidemiologic case data do because they are not intended for the same purpose.
-For healthcare system preparation, an overestimation is better than an underestimation.
-VDH reports hospitalization data among identified cases so that we can measure the relative severity of the disease.
-For our purposes, it’s important that the same case definition be applied to the numerator (the number of cases that result in hospitalization) and the denominator (the total number of cases).
+There are different data sources used to summarize the COVID-19 pandemic, and the numbers may be different for things that sound the same.
+For example, the Virginia Hospital and Healthcare Association has a dashboard with the number of hospitalizations for people who have tested positive for COVID-19 or who have test results pending.
+These data help measure the current burden on the healthcare system and prepare hospitals for a possible surge in new cases.
+These data do not have the same kind of case definition that epidemiologic case data do because they are not intended for the same purpose.
+VDH reports hospitalizations using COVID-19 case investigations to estimate severity of disease.
+The hospitalization of a case is captured at the time the local health department performs the case investigation.
+This underrepresents the number of hospitalizations in Virginia because a person may become hospitalized after the case investigation.
+It is important that VDH uses the same case definition to report all COVID-19 cases, including those hospitalized.

-Public health epidemiologists work hard to make sure we can present the best data possible, but there are limitations to any data source.
-We’ve presented some of the issues above, but there are many other complexities that we work with on a daily basis.
+Public health epidemiologists work hard to make sure data are presented as accurately and timely as possible, but there are limitations to any data source.
+We have presented some of the surveillance challenges above, but there are many other limitations to our data.
 VDH has experts in infectious disease epidemiology, community health, data visualization, and public communication working to make the data we share as accurate, useful, and easy to understand as possible.